Hall of Fame 2023

 Kat Merchant

-2-time Rugby World Cup representative, including the 2014 victory for England; member of the 2013 Rugby World Cup Sevens squad; proud owner of over 50 international caps and over 40 tries on the international stage; Worcestor Warriors Women alumna; University of Birmingham Sport and Exercise Science graduate; and current fitness, nutrition and lifestyle coach.
+2-time Rugby World Cup representative, including the 2014 victory for England; member of the 2013 Rugby World Cup Sevens squad; proud owner of over 50 international caps and over 40 tries on the international stage; Worcester Warriors Women; University of Birmingham Sport and Exercise Science graduate; and current fitness, nutrition and lifestyle coach.

 Adam Pengilly with his Hall of Fame Award, standing in front of the Sport of Fitness/Hall of Fame sign.